 Per-transaction Certified Managed Package Limits

-Certified managed packages are those managed packages which have already passed the security review for AppExchange for the most transaction limits.
-Certified managed packages are developed by Salesforce ISV partners and are installed in your org from AppExchange having unique namespaces.
+Certified managed packages are managed packages that have passed AppExchange security checks for most transaction limits.
+Certified managed packages are developed by Salesforce ISV partners and installed in our org from AppExchange under a unique namespace.

-So, under this Governor Limit, there is no limit for the number of certified namespaces that can be invoked using a single transaction.
-But, a condition here is that the number of operations which can be performed in a single namespace shouldn’t exceed the per-transaction limits.
-Also, there is a limit on the collective number of operations that can be made across namespaces in any transaction.
-The collective limit is 11 times per namespace.
-The shared limits around all namespaces are not affected by the collective limits, such as that of a limit on maximum CPU time.
+With this governor limit, there is no limit to the number of certified namespaces that can be accessed through a single transaction.
+However, the prerequisite is that the number of operations that can be performed in a single namespace does not exceed the per-transaction limits.
+In addition, the total number of operations that can be performed in any transaction across the namespace is limited.
+The total limit for each namespace is 11 times.
+Shared limits on all namespaces are not affected by collective limits, such as a limit on maximum CPU time.

 |Description||Cumulative Cross-namespace Limits|

 |The total number of SOQL queries issued||1,100|

 |The total number of records retrieved by Database.getQueryLocator||110,000|

 |The total number of callouts (either HTTP requests or Web services calls) in a transaction||1,100|